hyperFounder/C-Programming/Week2/Memory/c-program-memory-layout.md

 - To watch: https://www.youtube.com/watch?v=lVMYUxGGHRM&ab_channel=SandeepKumar

   - scope: part of the program where a variable can be used (or seen)
+  - Local variables: Their scope is the function.
+They are allocated in the stack-frame of the function.
+After the function call, the stack frame is released (and so does every local variable created in a function).

 - The stack segment follows the LIFO (Last In First Out) structure.
 - The stack grows in the direction opposite to heap, hence growth is downwards.